 Murray, Maxwell, born 19-06-1885 at West Point, New York as a son of Major General Arthur Murray, first Chief of Coast Artillery Corps and his wife Sarah Wetmore De Russy, daughter of Union Brigadier General René Edward De Russy De Russy died age 76, on 23-11-1865 in San Fransico.
 Murray attended the United States Military Academy

 Promoted to First Lieutenant, Cavalry, Regular Army, 27-07-1907; and to Captain, Cavalry, Regular Army, 01-07-1916, and transferred to Field Artillery 13-01-1917.
 He was appointed Major (temporary), Field Artillery on 05-08-1917, he accepted on 05-12-1917, which terminated on 07-01-1918.
 He was appointed to Lieutenant Colonel, Field Artillery, National Army, 05-01-1918, he accepted on 08-01-1918.
 He was appointed Colonel, Field Artillery, U.S. Army, 28-08-1918, he accepted on 30-08-1918, and was honorably discharged from commission as Colonel, Field Artillery, U.S. Army, only, on 23-01-1920.
 He was promoted to Major, Field Artillery, Regular Army, on 01-07-1920; Lieutenant Colonel, Field Artillery, Regular Army, 01-10-1930; Colonel, Field Artillery, Regular Army, on 28-10-1935; appointed Brigadier General, Field Artillery, Regular Army, on 01-12-1938, accepted the same date, and he was promoted to Major General, on 10-07-1941.
 Murray was promoted to the temporary rank of Colonel and was in command of the 5th Field Artillery Regiment during the Battle of Cantigny, Battle of Soissons and Second Battle of the Marne.
-Murray commanded the 25th Infantry Division, nickname “Tropic Lightning” or “Electric Strawberry” during the attack on Pearl Harbor
+Murray commanded the 25th Infantry Division, nickname “Tropic Lightning” or “Electric Strawberry” during the attack on Pearl Harbor.

-Death and burial ground of Murray, Maxwell.

-.
 The casualties of the division during there 260 days of the European combat are 5.432.

-Murray was succeeded by General Lawton Collins.
+Death and burial ground of Murray, Maxwell..

+He married Phyllis Howard Murray (1890-1976) and together they had a son, Arthur Maxwell Murray the later colonel in the US army and a daughter, Ann Howard.
 Maxwell Murray died age 63, on 04-08-1948 and is buried with his wife Phyllis Howard, born De Russy, who died old age 86, in 1976, on the Arlington National Cemetery, in Section 3.
 Major General, Commander, G1 (Personnel) Section, Headquarters SHAEF, Charles Bonesteel, the 101st Airborne General, Anthony McAuliffe